TristanvanLeeuwen/IP_and_Im_Lectures/what_is.md

 ### Image processing

 Images are of great importance in many applications, ranging from microscopy, medicine, to astronomy.
-In all these applications, the recorded images are distorted or corrupted version of the ideal image.
-The inverse problem consists of reconstructing the idealized image from the measured one.
+In all these applications, the recorded images are distorted or corrupted versions of the ideal image.
+The inverse problem consists of reconstructing the idealised image from the measured one.

-We can think of a (digital) image as an two dimensional array of pixels where each element could, for example, represent the gray value of the corresponging pixel.
-A color image could be represented by a tensor representing the RGB intensities for each pixel.
-Alternatively, we can think of an idealized image as a (vector-valued) function on a bounded domain (say, the unit square).
+We can think of a (digital) image as a two dimensional array of pixels where each element could, for example, represent the grey value of the corresponding pixel.
+A colour image could be represented by a tensor containing the RGB intensities for each pixel.
+Alternatively, we can think of an idealised image as a (vector-valued) function on a bounded domain (say, the unit square).

 A mathematical model for the observed image should model the process by which the image was obtained.
 This often involves [convolving](https://en.wikipedia.org/wiki/Convolution) the image with a filter and adding noise.
-For example, for a digital image with pixel values $u_{i}$, the measured image is given by
+For example, for a digital image with pixel values $u_{i}$, the measured image can in many cases be modelled as

 $$
 f_{i} = \sum_{j\in\mathbb{Z}^2} k_{i,j}u_{j},
 $$

 $i = (i_1,i_2)$ and $j = (j_1,j_2)$ are [multi-indices](https://en.wikipedia.org/wiki/Multi-index_notation) and $k: \mathbb{Z}^2 \times \mathbb{Z}^2 \rightarrow \mathbb{R}$ is the filter.

 Representing the image as a function $u : \Omega \rightarrow \mathbb{R}$, we may have

 $$
 f(x) = \int_{\Omega} k(x-y)u(y)\mathrm{d}y,